smittytone/Location/README.md

 ### Location(*googleGeoLocationApiKey[, debugFlag]*)

 The constructor’s two parameters are your Google geolocation API key (mandatory on the agent instance; not required for the device instance) and an optional debugging flag.
 The latter defaults to `false` &mdash; progress reports will not be logged.

+The geolocation API key is required by the agent to locate the device by latitude and longitude.
+If you don’t provide a geolocation API key, the library will throw a warning.

 ### Example